Self-Prompting Large Language Models for Zero-Shot Open-Domain QA: Abstract

 \section{Abstract}

-Open-Domain Question Answering (ODQA) aims at answering factoid questions without explicitly providing specific background documents.
-In a zero-shot setting, this task is more challenging since no data is available to train customized models like Retriever-Readers.
-Recently, Large Language Models (LLMs) like GPT-3 have shown their power in zero-shot ODQA with direct prompting methods, but these methods are still far from releasing the full powerfulness of LLMs only in an implicitly invoking way.
-In this paper, we propose a \textbf{Self-Prompting} framework to explicitly utilize the massive knowledge stored in the parameters of LLMs and their strong instruction understanding abilities.
-Concretely, we prompt LLMs step by step to generate multiple pseudo QA pairs with background passages and explanations from scratch and then use those generated elements for in-context learning.
-Experimental results show our method surpasses previous SOTA methods significantly on three widely-used ODQA datasets, and even achieves comparable performance with some Retriever-Reader models fine-tuned on full training data.
+Open-Domain Question Answering (ODQA) aims to answer questions without explicitly providing specific background documents.
+This task becomes notably challenging in a zero-shot setting where no data is available to train tailored retrieval-reader models.
+While recent Large Language Models (LLMs) like GPT-3 have demonstrated their effectiveness in zero-shot ODQA using direct prompting methods, these methods still fall short of fully harnessing the potential of LLMs when implicitly invoked.
+In this paper, we propose a \textbf{Self-Prompting} framework to explicitly utilize the massive knowledge encoded in the parameters of LLMs and their strong instruction understanding abilities.
+Concretely, we prompt LLMs step by step to generate multiple pseudo QA pairs with background passages and explanations entirely from scratch.
+These generated elements are then utilized for in-context learning.
+Experimental results show that our method significantly surpasses previous state-of-the-art zero-shot methods on three widely-used ODQA datasets and even achieves comparable performance with various customized fine-tuned models on full training data.
+Our code is available at \url{https://github.com/lockon-n/self-prompting}.